 Both are important, but an effective program should focus on balancing current needs with future readiness.

-Step 2: Explore Innovative Ways of Upskilling
+Step 2: Exploring Innovative Ways of Upskilling

 Traditional learning models that focus on degrees or titles are no longer enough.
 Organizations are now moving toward skill-based evaluations.